Planning Projects On The Homestead

 I used to fly by the seat of my pants, but I soon learned while that may be okay for running a household, it did not work so much with a homestead.

-When you have a homestead, it can be helpful when you learn actionable tips for planning projects on the homestead.
-This will help you relax, knowing everything is getting done on time and within budget.
+With so much to do, having a routine for planning projects can help you to relax, knowing everything is getting done on time and within budget.

 I am sure, that just like me, money and time are two things you do not have a lot of.

-By having a schedule of all the projects for the next handful of months, you will be able to financially prepare for those big, costly jobs without relying on credit or dipping into your savings account.
+By having a schedule of all the projects for the next 6-12 months, you will be able to financially prepare for those big, costly jobs without relying on credit or dipping into your savings account.

 Time can be a bit more tricky to find, but if you know in advance a big project is coming up, you can adjust your daily schedule to make room for any project.

-Another plus is if you need outside help for a large project you will have time to call and ask (or even happily bribe with food and drink) your neighbors and family to lend a hand. 🙂
+Another plus is if you need outside help for a large project you will have time to call and ask your neighbors and family to lend a hand.

 The overall goal is this.
 Take an overwhelming project and break it down into steps so you can eliminate the stress that these projects tend to bring.